Rose Hips: Nutrients, Uses, and Interesting Facts

 The hips of some roses taste better than others.
 Rosa rugosa reportedly has one of the best tasting fruits.
-The hips of this species are a rich red color when they're ripe.
+The hips of this species are a rich red colour when they're ripe.
 The plant is native to East Asia, but it has been introduced to other areas and can be bought from plant nurseries.

 Culivated roses have edible hips (as long as the roses haven't been treated with pesticides), but the greatest number of hips can be found on wild roses.
 It's enjoyable to pick hips off a wild rose bush and eat them right away, as long as they aren't too sour.
 Generally, the riper the hips, the sweeter their taste.

 Roses belong to the plant family known as the Rosaceae.
-Many other edible fruits belong to this family, including apples, pears, apricots, peaches, cherries, plums, raspberries, strawberries and blackberries.
+Many other edible fruits belong to this family, including apples, pears, apricots, peaches, cherries, plums, raspberries, strawberries, and blackberries.

 How to Make Rose Hip Jelly

-Rose Hip Jelly and Tea
+A Jelly and a Tea